e-hat/plume/README.md

 $ ./compile-arm.sh <plumefile>
 ```

-If you have your own ARM linker setup you can use that instead.
+If you have your own ARM assembler setup you can use that instead.

 ## Roadmap